Goro Miyazaki

-Goro Miyazaki (宮崎 吾朗, Miyazaki Gorō) is a Japanese director.
-He is the son of animator and film director Hayao Miyazaki, who is one of the co-founders of Studio Ghibli.
-Described as "reluctant" to follow his father's career, Goro initially worked as a landscaper for many years before entering the film business.
-He has directed three films—Tales from Earthsea (2006), From Up on Poppy Hill (2011), and Earwig and The Witch (2020).
+Goro Miyazaki (宮崎 吾朗, Miyazaki Gorō) is a Japanese landscape architect and animation director.
+His landscape projects include the Ghibli Museum and Ghibli Park.
+The son of Hayao Miyazaki, Goro has directed three films—Tales from Earthsea (2006), From Up on Poppy Hill (2011), and Earwig and The Witch (2020)—and the television series Ronja, the Robber's Daughter.

 Biography

-Miyazaki was born to animators Hayao Miyazaki and Akemi Ōta in Tokyo.
+Miyazaki was born to animators Hayao Miyazaki and Akemi Ōta on January 21, 1967, in Tokyo.
 While growing up, Gorō and his younger brother Keisuke found sketches of their parents' work.
 As a high school student, Gorō thought that he "would never be able to reach the level [his father] has attained."
 Gorō instead decided to pursue an interest in landscape architecture.
 After graduating from Shinshu University's School of Agriculture, Gorō later worked as a construction consultant in the planning and designing of parks and gardens.
 In 1998, Gorō was involved in the design of the Ghibli Museum in Mitaka, and served as its director from 2001 to June 2005.
+Miyazaki is involved in Ghibli Park, which began operating in 2022, as its lead designer and director.